newtonkiragu/blog/_posts/2020-04-18-mirror-mirror-on-the-wall.md

 There is no hope, no peace, no love, <br/>
 Only despair, pain, torment, and nothingness. <br/>
 Unable to even hate, simply existing. <br/>
-I wish to understand emotions, or get rid of them for good <br/>
+I wish to understand emotions, or get rid of them for good! <br/>

-> I'll get used to it but these last months <br/>
+> I'll get used to it but these last months; <br/>
-I wavered away from me <br/>
+I wavered away from me, <br/>
-Without realizing of what was happening to me <br/>
+Without realizing of what was happening to me, <br/>
-And it arrived without seeing it come <br/>
+And it arrived without seeing it come. <br/>
-Forced notoriety, I take a lot of pleasure in it <br/>
+Forced notoriety, I take a lot of pleasure in it, <br/>
-Even if I'm losing my freedom <br/>
+Even if I'm losing my freedom; <br/>
-Wanting to succeed too much, the pressure of success <br/>
+Wanting to succeed too much, the pressure of success. <br/>
 The people, them and us, what are we going to become? <br/>